stranothus/Discord-EZ/README.md

 ### `funnytext [filters]...\* [message]`

-Posts a message through a webhook as the user put through one or more filters (uwu, owo, blarb, piglatin, shakespeare, or reverse)
+Posts a message through a webhook as the user put through one or more filters (uwu, owo, blarb, piglatin, shakespeare, lego, or reverse)

 ### `invite`